Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 The way things were done in Langford before is not the way things are done now, says Mayor Goodmanson, who is seeking a second term as mayor in the upcoming October 2026 municipal election.

-the mayor says that The Scene site is just one of a few properties that got started by offshore developers (Vancouver mainland mostly) who are essentially treating Langford as a place to park a potential project but are making no progress with construction.
+The mayor says that The Scene site is just one of a few properties that got started by offshore developers (Vancouver mainland mostly) who are essentially treating Langford as a place to park a potential project but are making no progress with construction.

 This isn’t the first project that Goodmanson feels is indicative of larger real estate enterprises taking advantage of a smaller community that hopes to grow.
 He says there are many reliable and productive local developers doing projects in the west shore region of Greater Victoria, that it seems larger offshore investment enterprises may see Langford as a place where they can get away with leaving projects behind schedule or abandonned.